AstrobioMike/AstrobioMike.github.io/genomics/de_novo_assembly.md

 {% include _side_tab_genomics.html %}

 Here we're going to run through some of the typical steps for taking a newly sequenced isolate genome from raw fastq files through to an assembled, curated genome you can then begin to explore.
-It's assumed you're already somewhat familiar with working at the command line, if you're not yet, you should probably run through the [*bash* basics](/bash/bash_intro_binder){:target="_blank"} first 🙂
+It's assumed you're already somewhat familiar with working at the command line, if you're not yet, you should probably run through the [Unix crash course](/unix/unix-intro){:target="_blank"} first 🙂

 And before we get started here, a public service announcement: